festivent/api/README.md

-# api
+# web
-The back-end service project created by laravel framework.
+The web serive project created by laravel framework.